conteluca/PolicyLogicReasoner-Release/README.md

 For more advanced usage and in-depth examples, refer to the Examples section.

-## Configuration

-If the project requires specific configurations, explain how to properly configure it.
-For instance, you can talk about configuration files, environment variables, etc.

 ## Contributing

-Describe how others can contribute to the project.
+If you want to contribute to the project check https://trapeze-project.eu/.
-Explain contribution guidelines, the pull request process, code conventions, etc.

 ## License